Fair Abstractive Summarization of Diverse Perspectives: Definition of Fairness in Summarization

 \subsection{Defining Summarization Fairness}

-After defining the source/target distribution, the goal of fair summarization is equivalent to producing a $\bm{p}_{\bm{y}}$ not underrepresenting any value in $\bm{p}_{\bm{x}}$. \paragraph{Definition 3.3 Summarization Fairness.} We define unfair summary as exhibiting underrepresentation of user groups in summaries.
-Given value distributions, we can define two types of fairness: (1) \textbf{Ratio Fairness}: the target value distribution $\bm{p}_{\bm{y}}$ shall follow the same value distribution as source $\bm{p}_{\bm{x}}$.
+After defining the source/target distribution, the goal of fair summarization is equivalent to producing a $\bm{p}_{\bm{y}}$ not underrepresenting any value in $\bm{p}_{\bm{x}}$. \paragraph{Definition 3.2 Summarization Fairness.} We define an unfair summary as exhibiting an underrepresentation of user groups in summaries.
+Given value distributions, we can define several types of fairness: (1) \textbf{Ratio Fairness}: the target value distribution $\bm{p}_{\bm{y}}$ shall follow the same value distribution as source $\bm{p}_{\bm{x}}$.
 In this case, $\bm{p}_{\bm{g}} = \bm{p}_{\bm{x}}$.
 (2) \textbf{Equal Fairness}: the target value distribution $\bm{p}_{\bm{y}}$ shall follow the uniform value distribution $\bm{p}_{\bm{g}} = [1/r,1/r,\cdots,1/r]$, regardless of source.
 This distribution keeps the balance of each value.
-However, users can define any $\bm{p}_{\bm{g}}$ to indicate their own idea distribution, not restricted to Ratio Fairness or Equal Fairness.
-We mainly discuss ratio fairness in the experiment section because summarization aims to compress but still follow the value distribution in the source text~\cite{shandilya2018fairness}.
+(3) Furthermore, users can define any $\bm{p}_{\bm{g}}$ to indicate their ideal distribution, not restricted to Ratio Fairness or Equal Fairness.
+Without loss of generality, we will discuss ratio fairness in our metric and experiment sections, because summarization aims to compress but still follow the original distribution in the source text~\cite{shandilya2018fairness}.

+To conduct a comprehensive analysis of fairness, we select and then process existing datasets to form our fair summarization benchmark \fairdata.
+We follow two main principles to choose six datasets from a large variety of existing datasets.
+First is the \textit{quality}, the source texts need to be human-written and marked with clear, and precise social attributes.
+These attributes are existing metadata in the datasets, except for the sentiment attribute, which is derived from classifier predictions.
+Second is \textit{diversity}, the collected datasets need to cover various domains and perspectives.
+Table~\ref{tab:fairsumm_data} shows the statistics of \fairdata.
+It covers six different domains with six attributes.
+Overview of these six datasets are listed as follows (details in Appendix~\ref{sec:data_construction}):